pic pic

 Multiple Dispatch

-The process outlined has implications for how the language works.
-When a function is called with a particular combination of argument types for the first time, Julia incurs an additional cost because it must generate specialized code for those types.
-This initial delay is often referred to as Time To First Plot, a phrase that highlights how the compilation overhead becomes noticeable in interactive workflows such as plotting.
-Once the code has been compiled, however, Julia stores the resulting method instance, so that subsequent calls with the same argument types can reuse it.
-This eliminates the compilation step and leads to much faster execution.
+The process outlined has implications for how the language works: the first time a function is called with a particular combination of concrete types, Julia incurs a time cost to generate specialized code for those types.
+This initial delay is often referred to as Time To First Plot, a phrase that highlights how the compilation overhead becomes noticeable in plotting libraries.

-The example with foo illustrates this process clearly.
+The behavior of foo makes this clear.
 After evaluating foo(1, 2), Julia has already compiled a method instance for the signature foo(a::Int64, b::Int64).
-This is why the subsequent call foo(3, 2) can be executed immediately by invoking the cached method instance, without any need for recompilation.
-Instead, the execution of foo(3.0, 2) introduces a new combination of argument types, where a::Float64 and b::Int64.
+Consequently, the subsequent call foo(3, 2) is executed immediately by invoking the cached method instance, without any need for recompilation.
+Instead, the execution of foo(3.0, 2) introduces a new combination of argument types for a::Float64 and b::Int64.
 Because no compiled method instance yet exists for this signature, Julia must generate one before executing the function.

 Type Inference